GabrielRabanal/gabrielrabanal.github.io/_pages/publications.md

 {% include base_path %}

-## <u>Measurement of triple boson production in proton collisions with the ATLAS detector at the Large Hadron Collider</u>
+## Measurement of triple boson production in proton collisions with the ATLAS detector at the Large Hadron Collider
 (Forthcoming)

 {% for post in site.publications reversed %}